-In the past we have discussed how Data Driven subscriptions can be created in SQL-RD to deliver reports to various users and destinations.
+I have previously discussed how Data Driven subscriptions in SSRS can be created using SQL-RD to deliver reports to various users and destinations, even when using SQL Standard Edition.
 In SQL-RD, SSRS reports scheduling can also be accomplished based on certain conditions.
 Once these conditions are met, then the associated SQL report will be triggered based on given parameters, and then delivered to a specified location.
 One could build an Event Driven system inside of SQL Server, however, SQL-RD provides the advantage of require little to no coding and shortened setup time.
 In other words, there is no need for you to provide the logic necessary to drive the report.
 Moreover, managing the logic and the subscriptions within SQL-RD is both easier and more efficient.
 There are a number of conditions that could be created with Event Driven Subscriptions.
 Let’s look a few that are built into SQL-RD.

 Database Record Exists/Database Record Modified.